code-obos/grunnmuren/.changeset/pink-olives-look.md

 ---

-TextField, Select, TextArea, Combobox: increase font size from 14px to 16px to prevent zooming on iOS when input field is focused
+TextField, Select, TextArea, Combobox:
+Increase font size from 14px to 16px to prevent zooming on iOS when input field is focused.

+TextField: Fix issue with `type="date"` where the size of the input was off.